The Afterglow and Environment of the Short GRB111117A: Observations and Analysis

 \subsection{Host Galaxy Optical/Near-IR Observations}

-We obtained optical observations in the $riz$ bands, and near-IR observations in $JK_s$ bands to determine the properties of the host galaxy.
+We obtained optical observations in the $griz$ bands, and near-IR observations in $JK_s$ bands to determine the properties of the host galaxy.
 The details of the observations are summarized in Table~\ref{tab:optnir}.
+The $g$-band observation was performed with GROND (\citealt{Greiner08}) mounted at the 2.2 m MPG/ESO telescope at La Silla Observatory (Chile).
 The $r$-band observation was obtained with the Inamori-Magellan Areal Camera and Spectrograph (IMACS) on the Magellan/Baade 6.5-m telescope, while the $iz$ band observations were performed with GMOS mounted on the Gemini-North 8-m telescope.
 Finally, the $JK_s$-band observations were obtained with the FourStar wide-field near-IR camera on the Magellan/Baade telescope.
-The GMOS data were reduced using the {\tt gemini} package in IRAF, the IMACS data were reduced using standard packages in IRAF, and the FourStar data were reduced using a custom pipeline in python.
+The GMOS data were reduced using the {\tt gemini} package in IRAF, the IMACS and GROND data were reduced using standard packages in IRAF, and the FourStar data were reduced using a custom pipeline in python.

 We identify a galaxy near the \chandra\ position, at RA=\ra{00}{50}{46.267} and Dec=$+$\dec{23}{00}{40.87} (astrometry relative to SDSS; \S\ref{SubSec:astrometry}), with a centroid uncertainty of $0.08''$.
 The offset between the galaxy centroid and the \chandra\ afterglow position is $1.25''\pm 0.20''$.
-Photometry of the galaxy is performed in a $2''$ radius aperture, with the zero-point determined by common sources with SDSS ($riz$) and 2MASS ($JK_s$).
+Photometry of the galaxy is performed in a $2''$ radius aperture, with the zero-point determined by common sources with SDSS ($griz$) and 2MASS ($JK_s$).
 The resulting magnitudes are listed in Table~\ref{tab:optnir}.

 To determine the probability of chance coincidence for this galaxy relative to the afterglow position we adopt the methodology of \citet{Bloom02} and \citet{Berger10}.
 The expected number density of galaxies brighter than the apparent magnitude of the galaxy, $m_r=23.6$ mag, is \citep{Hogg97,Beckwith06}: